-Complete 2015 Long-Range Weather Forecast for the Pacific Southwest Region, November 2014 to October 2015 includes week-by-week details.
+Complete 2016 Long Range Weather Forecast for the Pacific Southwest Region, November 2015 to October 2016 includes week-by-week details.
+Digital Download.

 Free 2-Month Weather Forecast

-Summer will be cooler than normal, with near-normal rainfall.
-The hottest periods will be in mid- and late June in the central valley; in mid- to late June, early August, and mid-September near the northern coast; and in late June, early August, and mid- to late September near the southern coast.
+Summer will be hotter than normal, with near-normal rainfall.
+The hottest periods will be in early June, early to mid- and late July, and early and mid- to late August.

 September and October will be slightly cooler than normal, with near-normal rainfall.